LeoNatan/DetoxInstruments/README.md

 ![Detox Instruments](Documentation/Resources/Readme_Intro.png "Detox Instruments")

 Incorporating Detox Instruments into the development workflow from the beginning of the app development process can save time later by helping find issues early in the development cycle.
-Detox Instruments has first–class support for React Native, allowing seamless analysis of the entire app lifecycle in one place.

 Detox Instruments supports profiling the following metrics: